thebeebs/Content/client-requests-through-the-years.md

+Title:  Client requests through the years
+Author: Martin Beeby
+Date: 2013-06-16

 #Client requests through the years

 I just saw a [tweet from Brad Frost](https://twitter.com/brad_frost/status/377397337548943361/photo/1) talking about a request he got from a client.

 [![We are a start up in San Fancisco looking to launch a 5 page website.
 We'd deliver all the wireframes, content and PSD.
 We just need a front-end pro to develop the site.
 It then goes on to list a large number of web frameworks that must be used. it ends with: Is this something you can help us with?](http://www.ubelly.com/wp-content/uploads/2013/09/BTzI4PrIEAEV2D2.jpg "An email from Brad Frosts client")](https://twitter.com/brad_frost/status/377397337548943361/photo/1)

-Over the years I have had many similar requests, but alas, I didnít save them.
+Over the years I have had many similar requests, but alas, I didn‚Äôt save them.
 I thought it might be interesting to imagine what similar requests might have looked like over the years.
 Starting in 1998, the year I built my first website.

 ## 1998